07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 http://localhost:8080/masterdata/shipmentItem?user=gjimenez&pageNumber=0&pageSize=2&warehouse=luminous

-### POST /shipmentItem protected
+### POST /shipment protected

-- Description : add one shipmentItem to the database
+- Description : add one shipment to the database

 - Request :

-[
 {
+    "purchaseSerial":"serial of the purchase of the shipment goods", "warehouse":"name of the shipment warehouse",
+    "shipmentType":"name of the shipment type",
+    "requestShipmentList": [
+        {
             "quantity": number of units,
             "observations": observation of the state of the goods, "supplierProductSerial": serial of the provider product,
             "purchaseSerial": serial of the purchaseItem ordering of the goods }
         ... more items
     ]
+}

 - Parameters :

-1. serial : serial of the purchaseItem ordering
-2. warehouse : name of the warehouse where arrive the shipmentItem
-3. tokenUser : username of the user who creates the purchaseItem
+1. tokenUser : username of who register the shipment

 - Response :